-He has collaborated in concert with Itzhak Perlman, Lynn Harrell, Alisa Weilerstein, and Rachel Barton Pine.
-Recent appearances have included a Chicago “Dame Myra Hess” recital debut, broadcast live on WFMT, with pianist Soojin Ahn, and performances at the Philadelphia Chamber Music Society with tenor Anthony Dean Griffey, the Kravis Center for the Performing Arts (West Palm Beach), Zankel Hall at Carnegie Hall, Chamber Music Rochester (NY), and the Skaneateles Festival (NY).
+He has collaborated in concert with Lynn Harrell, Itzhak Perlman, Alisa Weilerstein, and Rachel Barton Pine.
+Recent appearances have included a Chicago “Dame Myra Hess” recital debut, broadcast live on WFMT, with pianist Soojin Ahn; performances at the Philadelphia Chamber Music Society with tenor Anthony Dean Griffey; Kravis Center for the Performing Arts (West Palm Beach); Zankel Hall at Carnegie Hall with Griffey and Warren Jones; Chamber Music Rochester (NY); Skaneateles Festival (NY); and Monadnock Music (NH).
+Larco was a founding member (2000-2005) of New York City-based Fountain Ensemble.

-An active chamber musician and coach, Larco has been a faculty member at the Hartt School at the University of Hartford, and at School for Strings (NYC).
+He has served as principal violist of the Juilliard Orchestra and the Tanglewood Music Center Orchestra under Seiji Ozawa, Kurt Masur, and James Conlon.
+In recent seasons, he has performed in the New York Philharmonic, the Boston Symphony Orchestra, and the Philadelphia Orchestra, An active chamber musician and coach, Larco has been a faculty member at the Hartt School at the University of Hartford and School for Strings (NYC).
 Most recently, he has coached alongside the Biava String Quartet at the David Einfeldt Chamber Music Seminar at the Hartt School.
-Larco was a founding member (2000-2005) of the New York City-based Fountain Ensemble.